ChristopherAdelmann/RNAnue/README.md

 * OpenMP v12.0.0

 #### Segemehl
-On ubuntu we reccomend the installation of segemehl via apt-get.
+On Ubuntu we recommend the installation of segemehl via apt-get.
 ```
 # Update the package index:
 sudo apt-get update